chucktilbury/Not-C-Compiler/README.md

 * Nested function definitions are legal.
 * Iterators are implemented similar to Ruby with the ```yield``` keyword.
 * ```choose/item``` replaces switch/case.
 Syntax looks like ```choose(expr){item(const){} ... default{}}```.
 A const can also be a string.
+* The ```:``` character is considered to be the same as a space, so you can define an entire module without using invisible characters.

 Features that are planned but not supported yet.
 * When a function is declated inside a struct, the scope of the other items defined in the struct will appear as global or local to that function.
 * Data structures can be concatenated to make a larger structure.
 Name conflicts are handled with the ```.``` operator.
 * Function decorators, similar to Python.
 * Lists and dictionaries, similar to Python.
 * Operator overloading for structures.
 * Exception handling.